mapbender/mapbender-documentation/en/customization/templates.rst

 How to create your own Template?
 ################################

-Mapbender comes with application templates out of the box, you can find them in the Mapbender CoreBundle: `/application/mapbender/src/Mapbender/CoreBundle/Template`.
+Mapbender comes with application templates out of the box.
+You can find them in the Mapbender CoreBundle: `/application/mapbender/src/Mapbender/CoreBundle/Template`.
 But usually you want to use your own templates with your own corporate design.
 To prevent overwriting your custom templates after an Mapbender upgrade you should create an extra bundle to safely store your custom files.
 You can also change the style of your application with the built-in :ref:`CSS-Editor <css>`.